IHaskell/IHaskell/README.md

 export PATH=~/Library/Haskell/bin:$PATH
 ```

+Some of the IHaskell packages depend on `cairo`, such as `ihaskell-diagrams`, where `cairo` is used for drawing the displays.
 If you are using Mac OS X 10.9 (Mavericks) you will need to compile
 cairo with gcc, not clang.
 This can be done as follows:

 ```bash
 brew install gcc48
 cabal install cairo --with-gcc=gcc-4.8
 ```
+Note that this is only necessary if you want to use the `ihaskell-display` packages provided.

 Compilation Tools
 ---